Mathieu Deplagne

 Mathieu Deplagne (born 1 October 1991) is a French professional footballer who plays as a right-back.

 Career

-Deplagne started his career with Montpellier HSC, with whom he won the Ligue 1 championship in the 2011–2012 season.
+Deplagne started his career with Montpellier, with whom he won the Ligue 1 championship in the 2011–12 season.

-In June 2017 Deplagne left Montpellier HSC to sign a three-year contract with Ligue 1 rivals Troyes AC.
+In June 2017 Deplagne left Montpellier to sign a three-year contract with Ligue 1 rivals Troyes.

 On 19 December 2018, MLS side FC Cincinnati announced they had signed Deplagne ahead of their 2019 season.
-As of 30 March 2019, Deplagne has started and played 90 minutes for FC Cincinnati in every regular season match to date.
 He scored his first Major League Soccer goal on 17 March in the 63rd minute of FCC's home opener against Portland Timbers.
 He was released by Cincinnati at the end of their 2020 season.

 On 8 April 2021, Deplagne joined San Antonio FC in the USL Championship.